EmilyWebber/Banking-On-AI/Morning/How to Run Jupyter Notebooks.md

-# Introduction to SageMaker

-## Modules

-This workshop is divided into multiple modules.
-After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
-You can complete the remaining modules in any order.

-- Preliminaries

-- Creating a Notebook Instance

-- Video Game Sales

-- Distributed Training with TensorFlow

-- Image Classification

-## Preliminaries

-- Be sure you have completed all of the Prerequisites listed in the [**main README**](../README.md).

-- Download this repository to your computer.
-To do so:
-  - Return to the home page of this GitHub repository or open it in another tab;
-  - Click the green **Clone or download** button from the upper right of the main page of the repository, then **Download ZIP**.

-If you are new to using Jupyter notebooks, read the next section, otherwise you may now skip ahead to the next module.

 ### Jupyter Notebooks:  A Brief Overview

 Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
 With respect to code, it can be thought of as a web-based IDE that executes code on the server it is running on instead of locally.